Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

+The recursion terminates at nodes $\xi$ for which $n_\xi \le D^2/c$, where $c$ is three times the constant in Proposition~\ref{prop:gut}.

+Before branching into the recursive child steps, we draw (that is, generate) curves on the triangles of $\T_\xi^{(p)}$ (other triangles that meet $\sigma_\xi$ but do not pierce it are ignored in this part of the procedure).
+We generate a small number of constant-degree algebraic curves that result from certain interactions of $f_\xi$ with these triangles, in a manner to be detailed below.
+Each curve that we draw is clipped to within the closure of $\sigma_\xi$; that is, we only maintain the maximal connected arcs of the intersection of the curve with that closure.
+The number of such subarcs and their pattern of intersection will be examined in Section~\ref{sec:drawing}.

 We now proceed to describe the process in full detail.
-As in~\cite{ArS1}, define the \emph{level} $\lambda(q)$ of a point $q\in\reals^3$ with respect to $Z(f)$ to be the number of intersection points of $Z(f)$ with the relatively open downward-directed vertical ray $\rho_q$ emanating from~$q$.
-Formally, if $q=(x_0,y_0,z_0)$, we consider the univariate polynomial $F(z) = f(x_0,y_0,z)$, and the level $\lambda(q)$ of $q$ is the number of real zeros of $F$ in $(-\infty,z_0)$, counted with multiplicity.
+As in \cite{ArS1dcg}, define the \emph{level} $\lambda(q)$ of a point~$q\in\reals^3$ with respect to~$Z(f)$ (where, as above, $f=f_\xi$) to be the number of intersection points of $Z(f)$ with the relatively open downward-directed $z$-vertical ray $\rho_q$ emanating from~$q$.\footnote{ The polynomials constructed at the proper ancestral nodes of $\xi$ do not matter here, since their zero sets are disjoint from $\sigma_\xi$, and in the processing of $\xi$ we only cater to cycle-realizing loops that are fully contained in $\sigma_\xi$.} Formally, if~$q=(x_0,y_0,z_0)$, we consider the univariate polynomial $f_0(z) = f(x_0,y_0,z)$, and the level~$\lambda(q)$ of~$q$ is the number of real zeros of~$f_0$ in~$(-\infty,z_0)$, counted with multiplicity.
+At points $q$ where the entire vertical line through $q$ is contained in $Z(f)$, so that $f_0\equiv 0$, $\lambda(q)$~is undefined.
+We will explicitly deal with such points in the analysis below.
+The number of such lines is~$O(D^2)$ (see below), unless $Z(f)$~contains a ``vertical curtain,'' i.e., if $f$~has a factor that does not depend on~$z$.